 Heat the oven to 325 F. Lightly coat a large roasting pan with cooking spray.
 Season brisket with pepper, paprika, and garlic.
 Place fat side up in the prepared pan.

 In a large bowl or pitcher, combine the soup and gravy mixes with vegetable juice and two vegetable juice cans of water, mixing well.
-Add this to the roasting pan, pouring it over meat.
+Add this to the roasting pan, pouring it over the meat.
 Cover and cook for 2 hours.

-Add the onions, potatoes, carrots, and celery to the roasting pan, cover and roast 1 hour longer or until meat is fork tender.
+Add the onions, potatoes, carrots, and celery to the roasting pan, cover, and roast 1 hour longer or until meat is fork tender.

-Let the meat cool completely.
+Remove from oven, uncover, and let the meat cool completely.
 Slice it against the grain and reheat it in the pan juices.

 Serve the sliced brisket with the cooked vegetables.
+Enjoy!

 Storage and Slicing